What’s the best way to reduce male infertility?

 2. Eat a healthy diet.

-Choose plenty of fruits and vegetables, which are rich in antioxidants — and might help improve sperm health.
+Choose plenty of fruits and vegetables, which are rich in antioxidants — and might help improve male fertility.

 3. Prevent sexually transmitted infections (STIs).

 Sexually transmitted infections — such as chlamydia and gonorrhea — are a cause of infertility in men.
 To protect yourself, limit your number of sexual partners and use a condom each time you have sex — or stay in a mutually monogamous relationship with a partner who isn’t infected.

 Stress can decrease sexual function and interfere with the hormones needed to produce sperm.

 Moderate physical activity can increase levels of powerful antioxidant enzymes, which can help protect sperm, thus increasing male fertility.